2 Installing R under Unix-alikes

 By default HTML help pages are created when needed rather than being built at install time.

-If you need to disable the server and want HTML help, there is the option to build HTML pages when packages are installed (including those installed with R).
+If you need to disable its server and want HTML help, there is the option to build HTML pages when packages are installed (including those installed with R).
 This is enabled by the configure option --enable-prebuilt-html.
 Whether R CMD INSTALL (and hence install.packages) pre-builds HTML pages is determined by looking at the R installation and is reported by R CMD INSTALL --help: it can be overridden by specifying one of the INSTALL options --html or --no-html.

 The server is disabled by setting the environment variable